paddycarver/blog/content/posts/getting-by.md

 In August, I put out another call.

 <blockquote class="twitter-tweet tw-align-center"><p>Putting another call out: do you have a mental illness and work in tech?
-Will you talk to me about it? @ me or mail foran.paddy@gmail.com</p>— Paddy Foran (@paddyforan) <a href="https://twitter.com/paddyforan/statuses/366652086055743488">August 11, 2013</a></blockquote>
+Will you talk to me about it? @ me or mail foran.paddy@gmail.com</p>— Paddy (@paddycarver) <a href="https://twitter.com/paddycarver/statuses/366652086055743488">August 11, 2013</a></blockquote>

 This time, I got a huge response.
 Dozens of people came forward, interested in telling their story and sharing their perspective.
 I started the long process of emailing them all and obtaining responses that would fit the format I had in mind.